jallanxjallan/onemanairforce/adaptation/scenes/quinine_case.md

 ---
 category: past
 date: 13 June 1947
+name: Quinine Case
 status: draft
+synopsis: '''Bob and Muharto challenge the Dutch claim over the quinine cargo in a Manila court.'''
 title: Quinine Case
-synopsis: Bob and Muharto challenge the Dutch claim over the quinine cargo in a Manila court.

 ---

 Dutch representatives in Manila sue Muharto and Pang in civil court for possession of the quinine.
 Fortunately, Muharto's